gmhafiz/go8/README.md

 Have a database ready either by installing them yourself or the following command. the `docker -compose.yml` will use database credentials set in `.env` file.
 Optionally, you may redis as well

-    docker-compose up -d postgres # or
-    docker-compose up -d postgres redis
+    docker-compose up -d postgres # or optionally redis docker-compose up -d postgres redis

-To run migration,
+Once the database is up you may run run migration,

     migrate -path database/migrations up

-Once the database is up, you may run the api
+Run the API with

     go run cmd/go8/main.go

 You will see the address the API is running at as well as all registered routes.

-    task: go run cmd/go8/main.go
     2020-10-09T11:44:50+11:00 INF internal/server/rest/server.go:26 > starting at 0.0.0.0:3080 service=go8
     2020-10-09T11:44:50+11:00 INF internal/server/rest/server.go:86 >  routes={"method":"GET","path":"/api/v1/authors/"} service=go8
     2020-10-09T11:44:50+11:00 INF internal/server/rest/server.go:86 >  routes={"method":"GET","path":"/api/v1/books/"} service=go8